skroutz/javascript-style-guide/README.md

   little = 'little'
   ```

-  - Break long method chains into many lines, keeping the dot for the start of each line:
+* Break long method chains into many lines, keeping the dot at the beginning of each line:

   ```coffeescript
   # bad